Derivative-Free Superiorization: Principle and Algorithm: The basics of the superiorization methodology

 With respect to the target function $\phi:\Delta\rightarrow\mathbb{R}$, we adopt the convention that a point in $\Delta$ for which the value of $\phi$ is smaller is considered \textit{superior} to a point in $\Delta$ for which the value of $\phi$ is larger.
 The essential idea of the SM is to make use of the perturbations of \eqref{eq:perturbations} to transform a strongly perturbation resilient algorithm that seeks a constraints-compatible solution (referred to as the \emph{Basic Algorithm}) into a \emph{superiorized version} whose outputs are equally good from the point of view of constraints-compatibility, but are superior (not necessarily optimal) with respect to the target function $\phi$.
-This can be done by making use of the following concept. \begin{definition} \cite{HGDC12} \textbf{Nonascending vector} \end{definition}
+This can be done by making use of the following concept. \begin{definition} \cite{HGDC12} \textbf{Nonascending vector} \end{definition} Given a function $\phi:\Delta\rightarrow\mathbb{R}$ and a point $\boldsymbol{y}\in\mathbb{R}^{J}$, we say that a $\boldsymbol{d}\in\mathbb{R}^{J}$ is a \emph{nonascending vector for} $\phi$ \emph{at} $\boldsymbol{y}$ if $\left\Vert \boldsymbol{d}\right\Vert \leq1$ and there is a $\delta>0$ such that